VisitInteractive Brokers

 Is Interactive Brokers good for beginners?

 IBKR can work for beginners, but it is not the easiest platform to start with.
 The account opening process is thorough, and the platforms have a learning curve.
-If you are new to investing and want simplicity, consider starting with Trading 212 or Lightyear.
+If you are new to investing and want maximum simplicity, a cleaner app-first broker may feel easier.
 If you are willing to learn, IBKR's GlobalTrader app and IBKR Desktop offer a more approachable entry point than the legacy TWS platform.

 Does Interactive Brokers charge inactivity fees?